Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 The only difficulty is if you want to extend your stay beyond 90 days.
 In that case, however, you could still be eligible for other types of U.S. visas.

-Is the United States a good choice for North American expats & migrants?
+Is the US a good choice for North American expats & migrants?

 If you already live in a North American country, such as Canada, the transition to the U.S. could be easier and cheaper than if you were to come from further abroad.
 There may also be fewer language barriers or instances of culture shock.